Carpal Tunnel Syndrome (CTS)

 - Heredity: People with a sibling or parent with CTS are more likely to be affected than those without.
 A person’s bone structure and overall size is largely determined by their genetic makeup, and those with smaller frames have less space in their carpal tunnels, which significantly increases the likelihood of the median nerve becoming trapped and their developing CTS.

-- Smoking tobacco: A link has been found between smoking tobacco and developing CTS.
-Smoking tobacco negatively affects the body’s immune system and increases a person’s risk of developing inflammatory diseases which can cause a buildup of fluid in the carpal tunnel, which may result in CTS.
+- Using tobacco products: A link has been found between the use of tobacco and developing CTS.
+Tobacco products negatively affects the body’s immune system and increases a person’s risk of developing inflammatory diseases which can cause a buildup of fluid in the carpal tunnel, which may result in CTS.